-Restricted Activity Directions (Non-Melbourne) (No. 6)
+Restricted Activity Directions (Non-Melbourne) (No. 7)

-I, Adjunct Clinical Professor Brett Sutton, Chief Health Officer, consider it necessary to eliminate or reduce the risk to public health - and reasonably necessary to protect public health - to give the following directions pursuant to section 200(1)(d) of the Public Health and Wellbeing Act 2008 (Vic.)
+I, Adjunct Clinical Professor Brett Sutton, Chief Health Officer, consider it reasonably necessary to eliminate or reduce the risk to public health - and reasonably necessary to protect public health - to give the following directions pursuant to section 200(1)(d) of the Public Health and Wellbeing Act 2008 (Vic.)
 (PHW Act):

 - (1) The purpose of these directions is to restrict the operation of certain businesses and undertakings in the Relevant Area to address the serious public health risk posed to Victoria by Novel Coronavirus 2019 (2019-nCoV). - (2) For the purposes of these directions, the Relevant Area means the area of Victoria outside the Restricted Area.
-More specific directions apply to those businesses in the Restricted Area. - (3) These directions must be read together with the Directions currently in force. - (4) These directions replace the Restricted Activity Directions (Non-Melbourne) (No. 5) restricting activities in areas of Victoria, and provide for circumstances in which: - (a) a primary and secondary school is open; and - (b) a childcare facility is open to provide services to a child whose parents or guardian live in the Restricted Area; and - (c) outdoor religious gatherings or ceremonies are permitted to be conducted; and - (d) accommodation facilities are permitted to be booked by members of the public whose principal place of residence is outside of the Restricted Area.
+More specific directions apply to those businesses in the Restricted Area - (3) These directions must be read together with the Directions currently in force. - (4) These directions replace the Restricted Activity Directions (Non-Melbourne) (No. 6) restricting activities in areas of Victoria, and provide: - (a) requirements on businesses in the Relevant Area in relation to any customers from the Restricted Area; and - (b) circumstances in which indoor and outdoor physical recreation facilities are permitted to be used.

-These directions may be referred to as the Restricted Activity Directions (Non-Melbourne) (No. 6).
+These directions may be referred to as the Restricted Activity Directions (Non-Melbourne) (No. 7).

-The Restricted Activity Directions (Non-Melbourne) (No. 5) are revoked at 11:59:00 pm on 27 September 2020.
+The Restricted Activity Directions (Non-Melbourne) (No. 6) are revoked at 11:59:00 pm on 11 October 2020.